Advertiser Disclosure

 LAS Airport Terminals

-LAS has 2 main terminal buildings, and both terminals have multiple gate areas.
-Terminal 1 is the main domestic terminal, with flights operating from A, B, C, and D gates.
-Terminal 3 serves domestic and international flights, from the D and E gates.
+LAS has 2 main terminal buildings, both of which have multiple gate areas.
+Terminal 1 is the main domestic terminal, with flights operating from the A, B, C, and D gates.
+Terminal 3 serves domestic and international flights from the D and E gates.

 Terminals 1 and 3 are not connected, so passengers are advised to check ahead for the correct terminal to avoid having to ride the shuttle bus between terminals.
-Shuttles run every 20 to 30 minutes on Level 0 of both Terminals 1 and 3.
+Shuttles run every 20 to 30 minutes on level 0 of terminals 1 and 3.

 Terminal 1